The King's Head (formerly Sow and Pigs)

 Lines, Annie (Mrs), Beer retailer, High Street

-The King's Head seems to have closed by the time of the 1924 directory.
+The King's Head seems to have closed by the time of the 1921 Census.
 It became a house for the well-to-do, although Parkers' antique shop later occupied the empty space behind the gateway to the left.

 1939: Directory